AMReX-Astro/Castro/docs_new/source/Verification.rst

    \centering

 .. figure:: radiating_source
-   :alt: [fig:radsource]  solution for radiating source test problem.
+   :alt: [fig:radsource] Castro solution for radiating source test problem.
 Heating and cooling solutions are shown as a function of time, compared to the analytic solution.
 The gray photon solver was used.
    :width: 5in

-   [fig:radsource]  solution for radiating source test problem.
+   [fig:radsource] Castro solution for radiating source test problem.
 Heating and cooling solutions are shown as a function of time, compared to the analytic solution.
 The gray photon solver was used.